pyfar/sofar/docs/examples.rst

     sofa.Data_IR = [1, 1]
     sofa.SourcePosition = [90, 0, 1.5]

-Now, the SOFA dictionary contains a single HRIR - which is ``1`` for the left ear and ``1`` for the right ear - for a source at ``0`` degree azimuth, ``90`` degree elevation and a radius of ``1.5`` meter.
+Now, the SOFA object contains a single HRIR - which is ``1`` for the left ear and ``1`` for the right ear - for a source at ``0`` degree azimuth, ``90`` degree elevation and a radius of ``1.5`` meter.
 Note that you just entered a list for `Data_IR` although it has to be a three-dimensional double variable.
+Sofar handles this in two steps.

+1. When entering data as lists it is converted to a numpy array with at least two dimensions.
-Don't worry about this, sofar will convert this for when writing the data to disk.
+2. Missing dimensions are appended when writing the SOFA object to disk.

-You should now fill all mandatory entries of the SOFA dictionary if you were for real.
+You should now fill all mandatory entries of the SOFA object if you were for real.
 For this is example we'll cut it here for the sake of brevity.
 Let us, however, delete an optional entry that we do not need at this point